strues/swerpbox/README.md

 To run this application you need Docker Engine 1.10.0+ and Docker Compose with a version 1.6.0 or later.

 ## Important
-> Currently the proxying is a work in progress.
-The end goal is the frontend container proxies to all applications.
+> Currently, the proxying is a work in progress.
+The end goal is to use the frontend container to serve all applications using reverse proxying.
 It's high up on the todo list.
+If anyone is an expert in this area, please don't hesitate to submit a pull-request.

 # Get Started